labr0110/dog-rescue-pattern-library/patterns/navigation/README.md

 next-previous: |
   Next-previous are the buttons that are used to change to the previous and next pages on the adoption page.

-filter: |
-  The filter is used for the application page.
-It is used to filter through the different dog breeds.
 ---
 The navigations are there to help the user guide themselves through the website.